GENERAL INFORMATION: 503-823-7404

 2014 PROJECT UPDATES

-Portions of the trails in the north section of Powell Butte Nature Park are closed.
-Please observe the closure signs.
+Powell Butte Nature Park Trail Work Update -- Park users are reminded to use caution and obey any trail closure signs during construction.
 The public will be notified when the trails reopen.
 Signs will be posted at trailheads to advise park users.
-During the wet weather months, please help us minimize trail damage by staying off muddy trails.

 Portland must have sufficient drinking water storage capacity to meet the anticipated growth in demand for water and for fighting fires.
 The City must also offset the loss of its five open reservoirs (due to federal LT2 regulations).
 The three Mount Tabor Reservoirs will be disconnected from the City's water system in 2015; the Washington Park Reservoirs disconnected by 2020.
 Total project cost is estimated at $138 million.

 It is for these reasons, the Portland Water Bureau is advancing its plans for a second underground 50-million gallon (MG) reservoir at Powell Butte Nature Park.
 The Water Bureau's long-range water storage plan includes the construction of four 50-MG reservoirs and a smaller 25-MG on Powell Butte, which was purchased by the City in 1925 for this purpose.
 The first underground reservoir was built in 1979-1980 and became operational in 1981.

 The Portland Water Bureau conducted an extensive 13-year public process, from 1995 to 2008 to review issues related to Powell Butte Nature Park and the region's water supply system.
 The process included a formal Stakeholders Advisory Committee composed of interests outside of City government, including neighborhood associations, environmental organizations, recreational interests, schools, and outside water districts.